Chapter 3:

 “Clumsy,” Pruatt spat.
 “That wouldn’t last a second against a Forsgailte warhammer.”

 She stumbled forward, forming another shield a second too late.
-By the time it had appeared, Pruatt’s sword was already at her neck, just an inch away from her skin.
+By the time it’d appeared, Pruatt’s sword was already at her neck, just an inch away from her skin.
 He retracted his blade, leaving a perfect, sword-shaped hole in her barrier.
 She scrambled towards the bell, her uniform sticking to her skin with sweat.

 “Your barrier’s still there, commoner!”
 Pruatt shouted, already preparing his next strike.